nicolasleivab/Robo3-Game-Dashboard/README.md

 # Interactive Dashboard for Robo3 game

-This project's aim is the design, development and implementation of a visualization system as an interactive webapp dashboard for the game [Robo3](), which is an applied game for teaching introductory programming.
+This project's aim is the design, development and implementation of a visualization system as an interactive WebApp dashboard for the game Robo3, which is an applied game for teaching introductory programming.
+You can see the [software development report](https://github.com/nicolasleivab/Robo3-Game-Dashboard/blob/master/Software_Development_Report.pdf) for more details, as well as a live [Demo](https://robo3-dashboard.netlify.com).

 The goal of the interactive dashboard is to collect and process the data from each student performance from a remote game log and display it to two types of users: students and the instructor in charge.
 In order to achieve this, several procedures are needed: